HQInterview/BI-developer/README.md

 ### 2. Fix and clean the data

+* **Problem:** There are ocassionaly problems with the underlying data, there could be a bug in the production system or some of the data are manually adjusted.
+* **Objective:** Create a system to identify the outliers.
+	* Create a new folder in the GitHub repository `data-cleaning`
+	* Explain in a `/data-cleaning/Readme.md` file how would you design such a system, how could it run autonomously
+	* Create a simple stored procedure to identify these outliers (no need to setup the whole autonomous system).
+The name & functionality of the stored procedure is up to you.
+	* Add the procedure to a new file `/data-cleaning/cleaning-procedure.sql`
+	* Explain in the `/data-cleaning/Readme.md` file which outliers has the procedure been able to identify (just enumerate in bullet points)

 ### 3. API endpoint

-Please prepare a single API endpoint in whatever language you choose (Nodejs, PHP, Ruby, Python, ...).
+Please prepare a single API endpoint in whatever language you chose (Nodejs, PHP, Ruby, Python, ...).
 Pick a language you're most familiar with or the one you'd like to experiment with - in any case get ready for some follow-up questions.

 The endpoint should expose some of the data from the newly created table `valid_offers` based on the request parameters.
 It should return a JSON response with the best deal (discount) for the hotel/checkin/checkout parameters.
 In other words - this API endpoint should return the offer with the best discount.